smejdil/zabbix-ansible/README.md

 ### How it works

-Ansible use collections https://galaxy.ansible.com/community/zabbix and by Zabbix API create Hosts in Zabbix monitoring system.
+Ansible use collections https://galaxy.ansible.com/community/zabbix and by Zabbix API create Host's in Zabbix monitoring system.

 ### Install Ubuntu